 - How do I contact The Insolvency Experts for advice?

 Voluntary Liquidation can refer to one of two processes, a Creditors’ Voluntary Liquidation (CVL), when the shareholders and/or directors of an insolvent company decide to liquidate the company, or a Members’ Voluntary Liquidation (MVL), which is used when the shareholders of a solvent company decide to liquidate the company.

 Neither type of voluntary liquidation, whether CVL or MVL involve the courts and they both allow the directors and shareholders more control over the liquidation process.

-How to Assess Which Type of Voluntary Liquidation is Appropriate
+How do I Assess if a Voluntary Liquidation is appropriate?

 Why is a Compulsory Liquidation so serious?